 Hearing devices you may want to use include:

 Hearing aids make all sounds louder (amplify), including your own voice.
 Common background noises, such as rustling newspapers, magazines, and office papers, may be distracting.
 When you first get hearing aids, it may take you several weeks to months to get used to this.
 Most hearing aids can be adjusted to fit your hearing loss and reduce background noise.

-These devices make certain sounds louder by bringing the sound directly to your ear.
+These devices make certain sounds easier to hear by bringing the sound directly to your ear.
 They shorten the distance between you and the source of sound and also reduce background noise.
 You can use different types of devices for different situations, such as one-on-one conversations and classroom settings or auditoriums, theatres, or other large public spaces.
 Commonly used listening devices include telephone amplifiers, personal listening systems (such as auditory trainers and personal FM systems), and hearing aids that you can connect directly to a television, stereo, radio, or microphone.

 These devices alert you to a particular sound (such as the doorbell, a ringing telephone, or a baby monitor) by using louder sounds, lights, or vibrations to get your attention.

 You can type messages and send them from your mobile device to someone else's.
 You can also use voice-to-text if you have trouble typing.